yuanli2333/Hadamard-Matrix-for-hashing/README.md

-# Codes for paper: Central Similarity Hashing for Efficient Image and Video Retrieval, [arxiv](https://arxiv.org/abs/1908.00347)
+# Codes for paper: Central Similarity Quantization for Efficient Image and Video Retrieval, [arxiv](https://arxiv.org/abs/1908.00347)

 We release all codes and configurations for image hashing.
 Codes and configutations for "Video Hashing" :fire: will be released in the future.